Washington Post: Corker says Trump can't 'castrate' Tillerson

-Washington (CNN)Sen. Bob Corker, R-Tennesse, told The Washington Post in an interview posted Friday that President Donald Trump public statements on foreign policy "castrate" his Secretary of State Rex Tillerson -- creating "binary" scenarios for the United States on the world stage.
+Washington (CNN)Sen. Bob Corker, R-Tennesse, told The Washington Post in an interview posted Friday that President Donald Trump's public statements on foreign policy "castrate" his Secretary of State Rex Tillerson -- creating "binary" scenarios for the United States on the world stage.

 "You cannot publicly castrate your own secretary of state without giving yourself that binary choice," Corker told The Washington Post's Jackson Diehl in a phone interview on Friday.
 "The tweets -- yes, you raise tension in the region (and) it's very irresponsible."